Astor63/TPS-Mods/Work In Progress/ReadMe.md

     - __*No* Assualt Rifle:__ ... for now.

   - #### Shotgun:

-    - __*Moonscaper* with Grenade Damage: __ Replace the "Rocket Damage" by "Grenade Damage", on this way the damage can be increased by Character Skill.

     - __*Wombat* No Self-Damage:__ Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.

-    - __*Wombat* with Grenade Damage: __ Replace the "Rocket Damage" by "Grenade Damage", on this way the damage can be increased by Character Skill.
+    - __*Wombat* with Grenade Damage:__ Replace the "Rocket Damage" by "Grenade Damage", on this way the damage can be increased by Character Skill.

   - #### Sniper Rifle: